scala/docs.scala-lang/_overviews/scala3-contribution/arch-context.md

 > **Careful:** Contexts can be heavy so beware of memory leaks

-It is good practice to ensure that implicit contexts are not captured in closures or other long-lived objects, e.g. avoiding a space leak in the case where a closure can survive several compiler runs (e.g. a lazy completer for a library class that is never demanded).
-In that case it is convention that the `Context` is an explicit parameter, to track its usage.
+It is good practice to ensure that implicit contexts are not captured in closures or other long-lived objects, in order to avoid space leaks in the case where a closure can survive several compiler runs (e.g. a lazy completer for a library class that is never required).
+In that case, the convention is that the `Context` be an explicit parameter, to track its usage.

 ## Context Properties